AdobeDocs/commerce-admin.en/help/content-design/widget-create.md

 1. On the _Admin_ sidebar, go to **[!UICONTROL Content]** > _[!UICONTROL Elements]_ > **[!UICONTROL Widgets]**.

-1. Locate the widget using filters above the grid, select the checkbox of the widgets to be deleted.
+1. Locate the widgets by using the filters above the grid and then select the checkbox of the widgets to be deleted.

 1. In the upper-left corner of the list, set **[!UICONTROL Actions]** to `Delete`.